Table of Contents

 1. There are pipes that are most durable with usual life of about 75 years.

-2. The pipes can be cast at site work and thus there is the reduction in transport charges.
+2. The pipes can be cast at site work and thus there is a reduction in transport charges.

 3. Maintenance cost is less.